-As defined in the 2013 facilities condition assessment, and reaffirmed during our 2021 facility condition assessment update, priority areas for major maintenance are:
+As defined in the 2021 facilities condition assessment, priority areas for major maintenance are:

-- Deferred maintenance

 - Building envelopes

-- Mechanical, electrical, and plumbing systems, including HVAC
+- Mechanical, electrical, plumbing systems, including HVAC

 - Utility infrastructure

 CMU annually funds a minimum of \$5.7 million in deferred maintenance projects.
 Allocations among the various types of maintenance will depend on priority rankings and most urgent needs.